 - Common Mental Disorders (treatment of depression in CKD population)

 - Incontinence (catheters and UTIs)

 - Metabolic and Endocrine Disorders (diabetic kidney disease).
-The Metabolic and Endocrine Group looks after primary prevention of diabetic kidney disease, and the Renal Group looks after treatment and prevention of progression of diabetic kidney disease
+The Metabolic and Endocrine Group looks after primary prevention of diabetic kidney disease, and the Kidney and Transplant Group looks after treatment and prevention of progression of diabetic kidney disease

 - Pain, Palliative and Supportive Care (renal colic, loin pain, advanced care planning)

 - Vascular (renal artery stenosis, vascular access for dialysis treatment)